khelz424/Spotify-Project/README.md

-This visual can help users who are interested to know information about the specific songs that enabled the top streams overall regardless of genre.

 VISUAL 4: Top 5 Albums Analysis(Overall)
 This visual provides information about the top 5 albums listened to based off the top 5 artists and their popularity.